Monorail: Magnetic levitation

 Magnetic levitation train (maglev) systems such as the German Transrapid were built as straddle-type monorails.
-The Shanghai Maglev Train runs in commercial operation at 430 km/h, and there are also slower maglev monorails intended for urban transport in Japan (Linimo), Korea (Incheon Airport Maglev) and China (Beijing Subway Line S1 and the Changsha Maglev Express).
-However, it is argued that the larger width of the guideway for the maglevs makes it not legitimate to be called monorails.
+The Shanghai Maglev Train runs in commercial operation at 430 km/h, and there are also slower maglev monorails intended for urban transport in Japan (Linimo), Korea (Incheon Airport Maglev), and China (Beijing Subway Line S1 and the Changsha Maglev Express).
+However, it is argued that the larger width of the guideway for the maglevs makes it not legitimate to call them monorails.